MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Clean up storage via MDM

-Sometimes a device needs more space, we've enabled a new way to clean up your temporary files / data on a device.
+	In some scenarios, a device may require more space, so we've enabled a new way to clean up your temporary files / data on a device.
 Some of these files can be logs, crash dumps, downloads, or other files no longer needed on the device.
 We've created a way for both users and IT admins to delete these files.
 Here's how:

-#### End user clean up
+#### End user cleanup

 End users can find this button on their device in the Settings app.

+//////////////////////
+WIP STEPS UNTIL WE BUILD THE UI / FEATURE

 1. Open the Settings app
 1.  // ......................... select the buttons and do the things